chriswere/freebooter/markdown/20250904-hoc-trans-conversion.md

 date: 2025-09-04
 title: Monmouth MP presses Government for ban on trans conversion therapy
 ---
-MP for Monmouth Catherine Fookes, spoke in the House of Commons debate in support of trans people.
-She raised the Government’s commitment to a **full trans-inclusive ban on conversion therapy** and asked when legislation would be introduced to bring the practice to an end.
+[MP for Monmouth Catherine Fookes](https://www.theyworkforyou.com/mp/?p=26510), pressed the Labour Government on it's pledge to ban conversion therapy for trans people during a [House of Commons debate](https://www.theyworkforyou.com/debates/?id=2025-09-03a.272.2).
+She raised the Government’s commitment and asked when legislation would be introduced to bring the practice to an end.

 **Bridget Phillipson**, Secretary of State for Education and Minister for Women and Equalities, responded that a draft Bill was being prepared to deliver this commitment.
 She described conversion practices as unacceptable and confirmed that the legislation would follow the manifesto promise.